HewlettPackard/image-streamer-esxi/artifact-bundles/README.md

 	- ESXi 7.0 (ESXi 7.0)

 ## Version History:
-HPE-ESXi-2019-08-26-v5.2.zip
+HPE-ESXi-2019-08-26-v5.4.zip
    - Modified MPIO script to remove default vmk0 - remove old MAC and portID

-HPE-ESXi-6.7-2020-03-30-v5.2.zip
+HPE-ESXi-6.7-2020-10-27-v5.4.zip
-   - Modified scrip to remove default vSwitch and vmnic created on GI captured from i3s deployed node
+   - Modified script to remove default vSwitch and vmnic created on GI captured from i3s deployed node
    - Has corrective action as per VMware knowledgebase 2148321 for remounting bootbank from /tmp to /sda

 ## Golden Image creation for ESXi 6.7/7.0: